 Information for Patients

-Female patients of childbearing age should be told about the consequences of second- and thirdtrimester exposure to drugs that act on the renin-angiotensin system, and they should also be told that these consequences do not appear to have resulted from intrauterine drug exposure that has been limited to the first trimester.
-These patients should be asked to report pregnancies to their physicians as soon as possible.
+Female patients of childbearing age should be told about the consequences of exposure to COZAAR during pregnancy.
+Discuss treatment options with women planning to become pregnant.
+Patients should be asked to report pregnancies to their physicians as soon as possible.

 A patient receiving COZAAR should be told not to use potassium supplements or salt substitutes containing potassium without consulting the prescribing physician (see PRECAUTIONS: DRUG INTERACTIONS).